sirpengi/InstantPalgrave/README.md

 In fedora I had to `dnf install portaudio-devel`.
 Ubuntu users might need `portaudio19-dev`

 # Important!
 Palgrave does not work with Windows yet - why?
-No idea, but just use Ubuntu / Fedora instead, it's easier (you might be able to run palgrave in an ubuntu20.04 wsl thingy, IDK)
+No idea, but just use Ubuntu / Fedora instead, it's easier (you might be able to run palgrave in an ubuntu20.04 wsl thingy, IDK).
+If you really want palgrave and you don't want Linux (for some odd reason) here you go https://gitlab.com/kaiete/palgrave-txt